 Like the out route, it requires a sharp, crisp 90-degree cut to be effective.
 The post route requires the receiver to run somewhere between 10 and 20 yards downfield before cutting at a 45-degree angle and running toward the middle of the field.

 In the flag route the receiver runs 10-15 yards up the field and then turns toward the pylon of the corner of the end zone.
 Route trees show all the different routes a receiver can run in a single picture.
 They are generally numbered so that the receiver knows which route is a 1 and which route is 7.
 This makes calling plays quicker and easier.

-What is a route tree in football?
+What is a corner route in football?